 - Violet Schermer - high school intern - ran EPS standards and assisted with HEALY EPS samples, pressure vessel maintenance, and was tip-stacker extraordinaire! (violetschermer AT gmail.com)

-- Anais Gentilhomme - Ocean 444 senior thesis, “The effects of lead (II) nitrate on ESP production by Colwellia psychrerythraea 34H and the metal-binding capacity of the EPS in artificial seawater” (anais AT gentilhomme.com).
-Anais is currently a graduate student at the University of Alaska Fairbanks (2020) studying genome signatures of optical growth temperature in the family Colwelliaceae.
+- Anais Gentilhomme - Ocean 444 senior thesis, “The effects of lead (II) nitrate on EPS production by Colwellia psychrerythraea 34H and the metal-binding capacity of the EPS in artificial seawater” (anais AT gentilhomme.com).
+Anais recently defended her MS in Oceanography at the University of Alaska Fairbanks (2020) studying genome signatures of optical growth temperature in the family Colwelliaceae.

 - Leyia Johnson (UW undergraduate) work/study student examined long-term stored pressure vessels for interesting cold-adapted, enriched bacterial isolates.
 (Leyia AT usa.net).

 - Joseph Schermer summer high school intern, 2014, studied temperature and salinity parameters of specific cold-adapted marine bacteria.

 - Adrienne Scott community college intern, 2013, examined oil-dispersing potential of cold-adapted marine bacteria.

 - Pierre Monnat, summer high school intern, 2004, studied carbon requirements for Arctic bacterial isolates

 - Mike Cordray, summer undergraduate, 2003 and 2004, work study analyzing Arctic samples by Fluorescent In Situ Hybridization (FISH)

 - Sarah Bowerman, winter-spring quarter undergraduate, 2002, work study analyzing Arctic samples by Fluorescent In Situ Hybridization (FISH)